AqilAhamed/NTU-Exchange-Planner/README.md

 Nothing else is missing. `coursefinder.db`, the Chroma collection and the ONNX embedding model are all included, so there is no dataset to download and the source PDFs are not needed.

+> **If you cloned this from GitHub, `coursefinder.db` is not included.**
+> It is 178 MB, over GitHub's 100 MB per-file limit, so `.gitignore` excludes
+> it.
+Without it the health endpoint reports `degraded` and the shortlist lane
+> declines rather than guessing — working as designed, but not useful.
+The file
+> ships with the submitted project folder; place it in the repository root
+> before starting.
+Everything else needed at runtime **is** in the repository.

 **Requirements:** Python 3.12 or newer, Node 20 or newer with npm.
 Windows is the tested path; on macOS and Linux the same commands work with